darrendube/titanic-survival-prediction/README.md

 To use this algorithm, there are two options:

 - ### Interactive
-  I've made a webpage that allows you to input the required parameters in a form, with the result output on submission of the form.
+  I've made a webpage that allows you to input the required parameters in a form.
+The webpage then outputs the result on submission of the form.
 Try it [here](https://darrendube.com/projects/titanic-dataset).

 - ### GET request
   The flask server is hosted at https://darrendube.pythonanywhere.com/.